Lokpal and Lokayukta Act

 - She/he can’t be appointed to any constitutional or statutory post in which appointment is made by the President.

-- She/he can’t contest any of the elections such as the President/ Vice-President, MLA, MLC or local bodies upto five years after retirement.
+- She/he can’t contest any of the election such as the President/ Vice-President, MLA, MLC or local bodies upto five years after retirement.